 Winter is coming, and with it: Red cabbage!
 In my native Germany, this is a decidedly wintry vegetable.
 Most people eat red cabbage as a delicious side for Sunday or holiday dinners, simmered for at least an hour with spices, vinegar and apple.
 Yet eating it raw is just as great – if totally different.
-Instead of the hearty warmth you get a plate full of crispy freshness.
-As grapefruit also come out in winter, pairing the two makes the perfect healthy winter salad.
+Instead of the hearty warmth, this red cabbage salad with grapefruit and avocado serves you a plate full of crispy freshness.
+In Europe, grapefruits are a winter fruit, so pairing it with red cabbage makes the a ton of sense for creating the perfect healthy winter salad.
 Are you up for some crunch?

 This salad can be a fully satisfying meal: Cashew nuts, avocado and the tahini dressing add enough healthy fats to keep you happy for a few hours.
 Or do you prefer it as a side, accompanying a lean main, such as barbecued fish, garlicky fried shrimp or roast chicken?
 Or maybe – as, again, winter is upon us – together with a cup cup of steamy hot broth?
 Whatever you choose, this salad adds color to a grey winter day!

 For diets stricter on the carb load, replace cashew nuts with lower-carb pecans and reduce the amount of onion.
 Even without red onion, this salad is totally delicious!
 Grapefruits also contain a little bit of natural sugar, but much less than oranges – while still carrying the full load of vitamins and antioxidants so typical for citrus fruits!

 Great salad to prep for the next day